 Size Doesn't Always Matter

+Both are sold in different sizes, colors, and flavors.
+To determine whether you're buying sago or tapioca pearls, check the ingredients list in the packaging.
 In most parts of Southeast Asia, tapioca pearls can be bought already cooked and ready for use.
 For the rest of the world, tapioca pearls are sold in dried form and require boiling before use.

-Tips for Cooking Tapioca Pearls
+Tips for Cooking the Pearls

+In its dried form, a tapioca pearl is white and opaque.
+After cooking, the sphere swells to almost twice its original size and becomes translucent.
 Some cooks insist that tapioca pearls must be soaked in cold water before boiling.
 But this seems counterproductive because the starch starts to dissolve in cold water immediately upon contact and the pearls lose their shape even before they reach the stove.

 It's the same principle when using tapioca starch in powder form.
 Add a teaspoon of tapioca starch to room-temperature water and the starch mixes into the water.
 But drop a teaspoon of tapioca starch into hot water and it will form into a lump.

 So, unless you're making a pudding with your tapioca pearls, skip the soaking part.
-Add them to the water only AFTER the water has reached boiling point.
+Add them to the water only AFTER the water has reached the boiling point.
 Make sure the tapioca pearls boil in plenty of water.
 Four cups of water for every cup of dried tapioca pearls is a good starting point.
 More won't hurt but less water is not recommended.

 - Bring 4 cups of water to a boil.
 Add 1 cup of tapioca pearls, stir and bring back to the boil.

 - Take the pan off the heat when most of the pearls are translucent.
 Strain off the water.
-Finally, rinse the cooked tapioca pearls in cold water and use as your recipe directs.
+Finally, rinse the cooked tapioca pearls in cold water and use them as your recipe directs.